lmkr/dat159/README.md

 # dat159

-Public code for the DAT159 HVL course
+Code and examples for the DAT159 HVL course